yike5460/CommProbe/infra/aws/API_INTEGRATION.md

 ## Overview

-The Legal Tech Intelligence API provides REST endpoints for triggering and monitoring data collection from **multiple sources** (Reddit and Twitter/X).
+The Legal Tech Intelligence API provides REST endpoints for triggering and monitoring data collection from **multiple sources** (Reddit, Twitter/X, and Slack).
 The API supports parallel collection, platform filtering, and unified analytics across all platforms.
 This API is designed to be consumed by the Cloudflare Workers API Gateway and the Next.js frontend.

 ## Architecture

 The API is implemented as a dedicated AWS Lambda function (`/infra/aws/lambda/api/index.py`) that integrates with:
-- **AWS Step Functions** to orchestrate parallel multi-source collection pipeline (Reddit + Twitter)
+- **AWS Step Functions** to orchestrate parallel multi-source collection pipeline (Reddit + Twitter + Slack)
-- **DynamoDB** to read insights, manage system configuration, and track platform sources
+- **DynamoDB** to read insights, manage system configuration, track platform sources, and store Slack profiles
 - **CloudWatch** for execution logs and monitoring
 - **Twitter API v2** via Tweepy for Twitter data collection
 - **Reddit API** via PRAW for Reddit data collection
+- **Slack API** via Slack SDK for internal team analysis

 **Key Features:**
-- Single Lambda function handles all 14 REST endpoints
+- Single Lambda function handles all 20 REST endpoints (14 existing + 6 Slack)
-- **Multi-platform support**: Collect from Reddit and Twitter in parallel
+- **Multi-platform support**: Collect from Reddit, Twitter, and Slack in parallel
 - **Platform filtering**: Filter insights and analytics by source platform
 - **Platform metadata**: Track platform-specific metrics (Reddit scores, Twitter engagement)
 - Python 3.12 runtime with shared dependencies layer (tweepy + praw)